usvao/vodays/tutorials/iris/iris.rst

 Modeling the SED
 ----------------

 #.
-In order to display this SED, click on Launch Iris icon from the main
+In order to display this SED, click on Launch `Iris`_ icon from the main
    SedImporter window.
 A new window should appear.
 #.
 Go back to the main SED window of the SEDImporter and click on Broadcast
-   SED to seamlessly send the whole SED to Iris.
+   SED to seamlessly send the whole SED to `Iris`_.
 The plot of the SED should appear.
 Black boxes show data from the NED SED service, with purple associated to data points with no error estimates available.
 Red boxed show data contained in the two files that have been imported into the SEDImporter.